-It is an offence punishable by a fine to keep a bull in a field or enclosure crossed by a public right of way, unless the bull is under eleven months old, or is not one of the recognised dairy breeds and is accompanied by cows or heifers.
+It is an offence punishable by a fine to keep a bull in a field or enclosure crossed by a public right of way, unless the bull is under ten months old, or is not one of the recognised dairy breeds and is accompanied by cows or heifers.
 Recognised dairy breeds are currently defined as Ayrshire, British Friesian, British Holstein, Dairy Shorthorn, Guernsey, Jersey and Kerry.

 How can I report problems I find when I am out on Staffordshire's paths?

 What are my rights on a footpath or bridleway?